AiAe/Quaver.Tournaments/README.md

 8. Basic admin panel with information and form data
 9. [QOT.Bot](https://github.com/AiAe/qot.bot) to give player tournament role and change thair nick to quaver username
 10. Mappool manage
+11. API - Players, Mappoo, Staff
+12. Supports both modes (keys4, keys7) - only one can be selected

 ## ToDos
-2. API for easier spreadsheeting
-3. Edit pages from admin panel
+1. Edit pages from admin panel
-4. Support both modes (needed for api)

 ## Install
 1. Clone the project